jeffpar/pcjs.v1/apps/pdp11/tapes/README.md

 - **Load** one of the "Absolute Format" tape images below
 - **Run** the Absolute Loader to read the selected tape image

-This mirrors the multi-step "real world" process of loading paper tape software.

-PDPjs simplifies that process: any "Absolute Format" tape (which should include all the tapes listed below) can be loaded directly into RAM using the machine's **Read** button, replacing all the above steps with a single click.
+This mirrors the "real world" process of loading paper tape software.
+However, PDPjs offers a faster method: any "Absolute Format" tape (which should include all the tapes listed below) can *also* be loaded directly into RAM using the machine's **Read** button, replacing all those steps with a single click.

 Paper Tape Diagnostics
 ----------------------